Record-breaking California wildfires surpass 4 million acres

+SAN FRANCISCO (AP) — In a year that has already brought apocalyptic skies and smothering smoke to the West Coast, California set a grim new record Sunday when officials announced that the wildfires of 2020 have now scorched a record 4 million acres — in a fire season that is far from over.

-SAN FRANCISCO (AP) — Deadly wildfires in California have burned more than 4 million acres (6,250 square miles) this year — more than double the previous record for the most land burned in a single year in the state.
+The unprecedented figure — an area larger than the state of Connecticut — is more than double the previous record for the most land burned in a single year in California.

-California fire officials said the state hit the astonishing milestone Sunday with about two months remaining in the fire season.
-The previous record was set two years ago when wildfires destroyed 1.67 million acres (2,609 square miles).

 “The 4 million mark is unfathomable.
 It boggles the mind, and it takes your breath away,” said Scott McLean, a spokesman for the California Department of Forestry and Fire Protection, known as Cal Fire.
+“And that number will grow.”

-Cal Fire said in a statement Sunday that there have been more than 8,200 wildfires since the start of the year that have burned “well over 4 million acres in California.”
+So far, in this year’s historic fire season, more than 8,200 California wildfires have killed 31 people and scorched “well over 4 million acres in California” or 6,250 square miles, Cal Fire said Sunday in a statement.
+The blazes have destroyed more than 8,400 buildings.

-The flames have scorched an area larger than Connecticut.
-About 17,000 firefighters are still battling nearly two dozen major blazes throughout the state.
+The astonishing figure is more than double the 2018 record of 1.67 million burned acres (2,609 square miles) in California.
+All large fire years since Cal Fire started recording figures in 1933 have remained well below the 4 million mark — “until now,” the agency said Sunday in a Tweet.

+The enormity of the fires has meant that people living far from the flames experienced a degree of misery that in itself was unprecedented, with historically unhealthy air quality and smoke so dense that it blurred the skies across California and on some days even blotted out the sun.
+Last month, a relentless heat wave hit the state that helped fuel the fires and caused so much air pollution that it seeped indoors, prompting stores across California to sell out of air purifiers.

+Mike Flannigan, who directs the Western Partnership for Wildland Fire Science at Canada’s University of Alberta, says the escalation of fires in California and the U.S. West is “largely, not solely, due to human-caused climate change.”

-Despite the grim milestone, there were signs for optimism this weekend.
+Despite Sunday’s grim milestone, there were signs for optimism.

 Powerful winds that had been expected to drive flames in recent days hadn’t materialized, and warnings of extreme fire danger for hot, dry and gusty weather expired Saturday morning as a layer of fog rolled in.
 Clearer skies in some areas allowed large air tankers to drop retardant after being sidelined by smoky conditions several days earlier.